MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 > [!NOTE]
 > Work is in progress to bring this cmdlet's functionality into the existing Exchange Get-Place cmdlet.
->
-> You might see additional parameters in this PowerShell cmdlet, but they are not currently supported.
-It isn't recommended to use any parameter that is not documented on this page.

 ## Syntax
 ```powershell
 Get-PlaceV3